 If the (#10413)Probe Request Multi-Link element in the (#11318)multi-link probe request includes one or more per-STA profiles, then only APs affiliated with the same AP MLD as the AP identified in the Address 1 or Address 3 field or (#10453)(#10616)in the AP MLD ID subfield (if present) of the multi-link probe request and whose link ID is equal to the value in the Link ID field in a per-STA profile in the (#10413)Probe Request Multi-Link element in the multi-link probe request shall be requested APs.

 The partial profile of a requested AP sent by a reporting AP consists of one or more elements that are requested in the (Extended) Request element carried in the (#11318)multi-link probe request.

+(#13756) If a STA affiliated with a non-AP MLD sends an ML probe request to an AP affiliated with an AP MLD which does not request the information of the AP operating on the link that the ML probe request is sent, the STA shall set the Transmitting Link Info Requested subfield in the Common Info field of the Probe Request Multi-Link element in the ML probe request to 0.
+Otherwise, the STA shall set it to 1.

 (#11129)A multi-link probe request allows a non-AP STA to request an AP to include the partial profile for a requested AP affiliated with the targeted AP MLD if the Probe Request Multi-Link element carries a PerSTA Profile subelement for the requested AP to retrieve partial profile.
 To do so, the STA shall include the (Extended) Request element in the frame body of the (#11318)multi-link probe request and/or in a Per-STA Profile subelement in a Probe Request Multi-Link element carried in the multi-link probe request, and: — the Complete Profile (#10564)Requested subfield of the STA Control field in the Per-STA Profile subelement shall be set to 0. — the (Extended) Request element, if carried in the per-STA profile corresponding to the requested AP, specifies the partial profile. — the (Extended) Request element, if not carried in the per-STA profile corresponding to the requested AP that requests the same partial profile as the AP addressed by the multi-link probe request can be inherited from the (Extended) Request element in the frame body, subject to the rules defined in 35.3.3.6.2 (Inheritance in the per-STA profile of Probe Request Multi-Link element).